incodehq/incode-platform/README.md

 the `transactionId` that is common to all enables seamless navigation between each.
 (This is implemented through contributed actions/properties/collections; `AuditEntry` implements the `HasTransactionId` interface in Isis' applib, and it is this interface that each module has services that contribute to).

-## Complementary Services ##

-As well as the `AuditingService` service (that implements the `AuditingService3` API), the module also provides two further domain services:

-* `AuditingServiceRepository` provides the ability to search for persisted (`AuditEntry`) audit entries.
-None of its actions are visible in the user interface (they are all `@Programmatic`) and so this service is automatically registered.

-* `AuditingServiceContributions` provides the `auditEntries` contributed collection to the `HasTransactionId` interface.
-  This will therefore display all audit entries that occurred in a given transaction, in other words whenever a command, a published event or another audit entry is displayed.

 ## Known issues ##

 In `1.6.0` a call to `DomainObjectContainer#flush()` is required in order that any newly created objects are populated.